w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 more nominators and increase their chances of being elected.
 In the long term, we expect that all validators will need to be cost-efficient to remain competitive, and that validators with higher reputation will be able to charge slightly higher commission fees (which is fair).

-## Slashing

-### Equivocation

-**GRANDPA Equivocation**: A validator signs two or more votes in the same round on different chains.

-**BABE Equivocation**: A validator produces two or more blocks on the Relay Chain in the same time slot.

-Both GRANDPA and BABE equivocation use the same formula for calculating the slashing penalty:

-    Let x = offenders, n = total no. validators in the active set

-    min( (3 * x / n )^2, 1)

-As an example, assume that there are 100 validators in the active set, and one of them equivocates in a slot (for our purposes, it does not matter whether it was a BABE or GRANDPA equivocation).
-This is unlikely to be an attack on the network, but much more likely to be a misconfiguration of a validator.
-The penalty would be min(3 \* 1 / 100)^2, 1) = 0.0009, or a 0.09% slash for that validator (i.e., the stake held by the validator and its nominators).

-Now assume that there is a group running several validators, and all of them have an issue in the same slot.
-The penalty would be min((3 \* 5 / 100)^2, 1) = 0.0225, or a 2.25% slash.
-If 20 validators equivocate, this is a much more serious offense and possibly indicates a coordinated attack on the network, and so the slash will be much greater - min((3 \* 20 / 100)^2, 1) = 0.36, or a 36% slash on all of these validators and their nominators.
-All slashed validators will also be chilled.

-From the example above, the risk of nominating or running many validators in the active set are apparent.
-While rewards grow linearly (two validators will get you approximately twice as many staking rewards as one), slashing grows exponentially.
-A single validator equivocating causes a 0.09% slash, two validators equivocating does not cause a 0.09 \* 2 = 0.18% slash, but rather a 0.36% slash - 4x as much as the single validator.

-Validators may run their nodes on multiple machines to make sure they can still perform validation work in case one of their nodes goes down, but validator operators should be extremely careful in setting these up.
-If they do not have good coordination to manage signing machines, equivocation is possible.

-If a validator is reported for any one of the offenses they will be removed from the validator set ([chilled](#chilling)) and they will not be paid while they are out.
-They will be considered inactive immediately and will lose their nominators.
-They need to re-issue intent to validate and again gather support from nominators.

-### Slashing Across Eras

-There are 3 main difficulties to account for with slashing in NPoS:

-- A nominator can nominate multiple validators and be slashed via any of them.
-- Until slashed, the stake is reused from era to era.
-Nominating with N coins for E eras in a row does not mean you have N\*E coins to be slashed - you've only ever had N.
-- Slashable offenses can be found after the fact and out of order.

-To balance this, we only slash for the maximum slash a participant can receive in some time period, rather than the sum.
-This ensures protection from overslashing.
-Likewise, the period over which maximum slashes are computed is finite and the validator is chilled with nominations withdrawn after a slashing event, as stated in the previous section.
-This prevents rage-quit attacks in which, once caught misbehaving, a participant deliberately misbehaves more because their slashing amount is already maxed out.

 ## Simple Payouts